AI-accelerated Discovery of Altermagnetic Materials: Methods

-\paragraph{The first-principles electronic calculation.} The first-principles electronic structure calculations were performed in the framework of density functional theory~(DFT) using the Vienna Abinitio Simulation Package (VASP)~\cite{PhysRevB.54.11169}.
-The generalized gradient approximation~(GGA) of the Perdew-BurkeErnzerhof (PBE) type was adopted for the exchange-correlation functional~\cite{PhysRevLett.77.3865}.
+\paragraph{The first-principles electronic calculation} The first-principles electronic structure calculations were performed in the framework of density functional theory~(DFT) using the Vienna Abinitio Simulation Package (VASP)~\cite{PhysRevB.54.11169}.
+The generalized gradient approximation~(GGA) of the Perdew-Burke-Ernzerhof (PBE) type was adopted for the exchange-correlation functional~\cite{PhysRevLett.77.3865}.
 The projector augmented wave~(PAW) method was employed to describe the interactions between valence electrons and nuclei~\cite{PhysRevB.50.17953}.
-To account for the correlation effects of 3d and 4f orbitals, we performed $\rm GGA+U$ calculations by using the simplified rotationally invariant version introduced by Dudarev et al.~\cite{PhysRevB.57.1505}.
+To account for the correlation effects of 3d and 4f orbitals, we performed $\rm GGA+U$ calculations by using the simplified rotationally invariant version introduced by Dudarev \textit{et al.}~\cite{PhysRevB.57.1505}.
+The detail information for DFT calculations is given in {Supplement Appendix Note D}.